GautierBlandin/software-craftmanship/README.md

 - Style: Code style guidelines for TypeScript and React
 - TDD: Practical and philosophical guide to test-driven development
 - Colors: Recommendation about semantic color naming
+- Event-storming template: A simple excalidraw template for event-storming